R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 as in the above example.
 Treat the enclave like any other expensive resource and keep it around for as long as you might need it.

-Once we started the enclave, we call it, passing in a string as bytes.
+Once we started the enclave, we call it passing in a string as bytes.
 The enclave will reverse it and we'll print out the answer.

 !!! tip